ksharp-lang/ksharp-doc/docs/intro.md

 # k#

-k# is a functional programming language, strong typed system
+k# is a functional programming language, impure with a strong typed system